common-good/cgmembers-frame/README.md

    docker compose exec php bash
    ```

-6. Inside the container, run
+4. Inside the container, run

    ```shell
    sh /code/recreate.sh -h db
    ```

    to create and the database and populate it with sample data.

+5. Visit `localhost:5000` in your browser.

 Manual Installation
 -------------------